-Mr. Bird has a diverse civil practice representing plaintiffs and defendants, largely in commercial cases.
-He has particular expertise in business torts, contract disputes, defamation, and professional liability, with significant experience litigating complex issues of causation, damages, and attorneys’ fees.
-In addition, he provides pre-litigation counseling and other advice to clients on a wide range of issues, including jurisdiction, the attorney-client privilege, choice-of-law and statute-of-limitations issues, and questions of litigation and appellate strategy.
+Mr. Bird has particular expertise in antitrust, business torts, contract disputes, defamation, and professional liability, with significant experience litigating complex issues of causation, damages, and attorneys’ fees.
+In addition, he advises clients on a variety of issues, including jurisdiction, the attorney-client privilege, choice-of-law and statute-of-limitations issues, and questions of trial and appellate strategy.
+He has represented plaintiffs and defendants in high-stakes disputes involving elaborate tax frauds, health care antitrust violations, NASCAR sponsorship, and counterfeit wine.
+He has reached successful rulings through summary judgement, jury verdict, and appeal.

 Mr. Bird joined the firm in 2006 after clerking for the Honorable A. Raymond Randolph on the U.S. Court of Appeals for the D.C.
 Circuit.
-He is a graduate of the Yale Law School and the University of Maryland.
+He has been recognized by Super Lawyers as a “Rising Star” from 2014-2019.
+He earned his J.D. from the Yale Law School, where he was a Coker Fellow in Constitutional Law and served as Senior Editor of the Yale Law Journal.

 Successfully represented bankruptcy trustee on appeal in obtaining affirmance of a $213 million jury verdict against The Renco Group and Ira Rennert for fraudulent conveyance and breach of fiduciary duty.
 In re Magnesium Corporation of America, 682 F. App'x 24 (2d Cir.
 2017).

-Successfully represented iHeartCommunications, Inc. in defeating motion to dismiss and establishing personal jurisdiction over noteholders of the company, in a dispute involving notices of default issued to iHeart in Texas. iHeartCommunications, Inc. v.
+Successfully represented iHeartCommunications, Inc. at trial after defeating motion to dismiss and establishing personal jurisdiction over noteholders of the company, in a dispute involving notices of default issued to iHeart in Texas. iHeartCommunications, Inc. v.
 Benefit Street Partners, LLC, No. 2016-CI-04006 (Tex.
 Dist.
 Ct., Bexar Cnty.
 May 6, 2016).

 Obtained dismissal with prejudice of indemnification claims by former executives against Texas-based hospice providers.
 The Delaware Court of Chancery held that the former executives entered a valid and binding contract in which they gave up any indemnification rights.
 Curo Texas Hospice, LLC v.
 Kumar, C.A.
 No. 11665-VCL (Del.
 Ch.
 May 2, 2016).